jubatus/website/source/en/api_bandit.rst

    .. mpidl:method:: bool reset(0: string player_id)
       :param target_label: ID of the user whose arms are to be reset.
-      :return:          　 True if succeeded in reseting the arm.
+      :return:          　 True if succeeded in resetting the arm.
 False if failed to reset.

       Reset all arms information of specified player.